 Avalanche Accident Statistics

-Over the last 10 winters an average of 28 people died in avalanches every year in the United States.
+Over the last 10 winters an average of 27 people died in avalanches each winter in the United States.
 Almost every fatal accident is investigated and reported, so the CAIC can present fatality data with some certainty.
 There is no way to determine the number of people caught or buried in avalanches each year, because most non-fatal avalanche incidents are not reported.

 The data used to construct the following graphs is from the CAIC Accident Database.
 The Database began with the Westwide Data Network in the 1970s.
-Through the efforts of Dale Atkins, Knox Williams, Betsy Armstrong and others, the Database contains records for over 990 fatalities.
+Through the efforts of Dale Atkins, Knox Williams, Betsy Armstrong and others, the Database contains records for over one thousand fatalities.

 The following graphs can be used for avalanche education and awareness purposes.
 The interactive graphs can be “Exported” to an image file.
 For the static graphs, click to view larger, right-click to download.
-You can download an Excel file with the data: Accidents_2014_Public.
+You can download an Excel file with the data: Accidents_2015_Public.
 Please cite the CAIC.